Campus Health and Safety

 Common Areas: Common areas like hallways, elevators, stairwells, lounges, and offices will be outfitted with signage to assist people in socially distancing.
 Directional traffic flow will be established via one-way stairwells, hallways, in-room movement, and entrance/exits, where possible.
 Signage will provide clear direction.
 In common area lounge spaces or in dining halls, we ask that no furniture be moved.
 Face coverings must be worn in all common areas.
 Gym and fitness areas will remain closed until restrictions are lifted.

 Dining Halls: All students, faculty, and staff visiting a dining café on campus will be required to wear a face covering, including when picking-up food for takeout.
-Each dining café will reduce capacity by 50% or more, with limited in-house seating.
+Each dining café will have significantly reduced occupancy, with limited in-house seating.
 Seating will not be available for patrons not actively dining, or when the café is closed for meals.
 Mobile ordering and pickup stations will be available, with the use of contactless payment where possible.
 The following guidelines will be practiced in each dining hall:

 - Full-service model only, with the elimination of self-service food stations